Bryantcornwell/CV-ORB-image-stitcher/README.md

 The runtime of part1.py using the orb matching algorithm took around 3 hours to run with multiprocessing enabled.
 While looking through the Q&A board, the class was given permission to use the cv2.BFMatcher() function from the openCV library [2].
 This decreased the computational runtime to around 3 minutes.

-(Why did we use agglomerative clustering instead of other algorithms?
-Maybe explain with possible reference?)
+We used sklearn's agglomerative clustering algorithm to generate clusters as a suggestion from the professor.
+Agglomerative clustering is a type of hierarchical clustering where in our case each pair are placed into ten different groups based on the distances of the pairs [6].

 Overall, part1.py could be further improved by hyperparameter tuning the clustering algorithm and feature matching threshold.
 Future improvements to the original feature matching algorithm could provide promising results, but could result in a long development due to the current computational runtime.